-In kindergarten, Liz Sullivan’s teachers, recognizing artistic talent when they saw it in a five year old, invited her to paint the walls and doors of her classroom.
+Recognizing talent when they saw it, Liz Sullivan’s kindergarten teachers invited her to paint the walls and doors of her classroom at just five years old.
 She enthusiastically accepted the project and has considered herself an artist ever since.
-She took art classes in college, but never settled in to a painting routine until 1989, when she was diagnosed with breast cancer and decided to give herself the long overdue gift of time to paint seriously.
-She displayed her first painting on the wall of her antique restoration business shop, where a dealer purchased it immediately and asked her to do more.
+Liz took art classes in college, but never settled into a painting routine until 1989, when she decided to give herself the long overdue gift of time to paint seriously.
+She displayed her first painting on the walls of her antique restoration shop, where a dealer purchased it almost immediately and asked if she would create more.

-Liz says of her subject matter that it just “turned up unexpectedly” shortly after beginning to paint again after her long hiatus.
-She was initially inspired by her six cats, but elements of the antiques she restores routinely creep into her paintings as well.
-She is also inspired by the beauty of her environment—the valleys and mountains and old country people of her community & rural Western North Carolina.
+Liz says of her subject matter that it “turned up unexpectedly” shortly after beginning to paint again after her long hiatus.
+Initially inspired by her cats and the antiques she so lovingly restored, she also draws from the beauty of her environment – the valleys, mountains, and country folk of her community & rural Western North Carolina.

 Click images to enlarge